Simply Healthy Family may collect a share of sales or other compensation from the links on this page.

 The starch in sweet potatoes may turn dark when they’re chopped or sliced.
 This is harmless.
 The way to treat it is to put the pieces in a bowl of cold water.

-Some like to add a squeeze of lemon juice to the cold water, to preserve the sweet potato’s good color.
-Some claim that adding salt to the soaking water does the same; and that the sweet potatoes won’t absorb the salt if used within an hour.
+Some like to add a squeeze of lemon juice to the cold water to preserve the sweet potato’s good color.
+Some claim that adding salt to the soaking water does the same and that the sweet potatoes won’t absorb the salt if used within an hour.

-No matter what you add or don’t add to the cold water, the sweet potato pieces will have shed more starch when you remove them to cook.
+No matter what you add or don’t add to the cold water, the sweet potato pieces will shed more starch when you remove them to cook.

-Pat the pieces dry before cooking or roll them gently in a clean kitchen towel to dry them off.
+Pat the pieces dry before cooking, or roll them gently in a clean kitchen towel to dry them off.
 You’ll get crisper fried or roasted sweet potatoes.

 Storing sweet potatoes